Pilgrim Airlines Flight 458: Investigation and aftermath

 Several months prior to the accident, while on the ground at LaGuardia, the tubing on the accident aircraft's washer/deicer system was found to have separated from the pump outlet; this occurred again just three days before the accident, when a pilot observed alcohol leaking from the pump outlet fitting, from which the tubing had separated, during a stopover in New Haven.
 The washer/deicer was repaired later that day, but the methods routinely used to secure the Tygon tubing did not positively ensure that it would stay attached to the pump and reservoir.

-Postaccident testing using an exemplar pump, reservoir, and tubing (Note: The washer/deicer system from the accident aircraft was, with the exception of a partially-melted piece of the reservoir, completely destroyed by fire, and was, therefore, unavailable for testing.) showed that, with the pump outlet disconnected from its tubing, a slow leak from the pump would occur even with the pump not operating.
+Post-accident testing using an exemplar pump, reservoir, and tubing (Note: The washer/deicer system from the accident aircraft was, with the exception of a partially-melted piece of the reservoir, completely destroyed by fire, and was, therefore, unavailable for testing.) showed that, with the pump outlet disconnected from its tubing, a slow leak from the pump would occur even with the pump not operating.
 If the pump was activated without the tubing being connected to its outlet, it would spray liquid forward for up to 7 ft; in its installed position in the aircraft, this would spray flammable isopropyl alcohol throughout the compartment under the cockpit floor, an area which contained numerous possible ignition sources.
 (Note: The exact ignition source could not be determined, as there were several different possibilities and this area of the aircraft – as with most of the fuselage – was gutted by fire after landing.)

-The NTSB considered the alcohol washer/deicer system to pose a serious fire hazard, and recommended its removal from the DHC-6s which used it; the Federal Aviation Administration agreed, and issued an Airworthiness Directive in December 1982 which prohibited the system from being used for deicing past November 30, 1983 (eliminating the use of highly-flammable isopropyl alcohol in the system), and required the installation of an electrically-heated windshield for DHC-6s certified to be flown in icing conditions after that date.
+The NTSB considered the alcohol washer/deicer system to pose a serious fire hazard, and recommended its removal from the DHC-6s which used it; the Federal Aviation Administration agreed, and issued an Airworthiness Directive in December 1982 which prohibited the system from being used for deicing past November 30, 1983, eliminating the use of highly-flammable isopropyl alcohol in the system, and required the installation of an electrically-heated windshield for DHC-6s certified to be flown in icing conditions after that date.